By using our platform you agree to the following Terms and Conditions

 4. Customer Data

-4.2 The Customer warrants to the Provider that the Customer Data will not infringe the Intellectual Property Rights or other legal rights of any person, and will not breach the provisions of any law, statute or regulation, in any jurisdiction and under any applicable law.
+2. The Customer warrants to the Provider that, the Customer Data will not infringe the Intellectual Property Rights or other legal rights of any person, and will not breach the provisions of any law, statute or regulation, in any jurisdiction and under any applicable law.
+3. No Implied Rights.
+Except for the limited license provided in Section 4.1, nothing in this Agreement shall be construed as granting Provider or any third party any right, title, or interest in Customer Data.

 5. Support Services

-5.1 The Provider shall provide the Support Services to the Customer during the Term.
+1. The Provider shall provide the Support Services to the Customer during the Term during Business Hours.

-5.6 The Provider may suspend the provision of the Support Services if any amount due to be paid by the Customer to the Provider under the Agreement is overdue, and the Provider has given to the Customer at least 10 days written notice, following the amount becoming overdue, of its intention to suspend the Support Services on this basis.
+6. The Provider may suspend or terminate the provision of the Supported Services if Customer’s payment is past due and Provider has given Customer at least 7 days prior written notice of past due payment and its intention to suspend or terminate Support Services.

 6. Mobile App